Financial reporting: a guide for small businesses

 Key takeaways

-• Use the four main financial reports—balance sheet, income statement, cash flow statement, and statement of changes in equity—to get a complete picture of what you own, what you owe, your profitability, and how money moves through your business.
+- The 4 main financial reports (balance sheet, income statement, cash flow statement, and statement of changes in equity) give you a clearer picture of what you own, what you owe, and how money moves through your business.

-• Implement cloud accounting software to automate your financial reporting and get real-time visibility into your business performance instead of waiting until month-end or quarter-end.
+- Cloud accounting software helps automate your financial reporting and can give you up-to-date visibility into your business performance instead of waiting until month-end or quarter-end.

-• Maintain accurate financial records to ensure tax compliance, reduce filing stress, and avoid missing deductions or making costly errors during tax season.
+- Accurate, up-to-date financial records help you stay compliant with IRS requirements, reduce filing stress, and avoid missing deductions during tax season.

 Financial reporting is the process of documenting and communicating your business's financial activities over a specific period.
-It gives you a clear picture of where your money comes from, where it goes, and how your business is performing.
+It gives you a clear picture of where your money comes from, where it goes, and how your business is performing overall.

 Types of financial reports